 Xinyue Ye

-Dr. Ye is a Fellow of American Association of Geographers and the Harold L. Adams Endowed Associate Professor in the Department of Landscape Architecture & Urban Planning, College of Architecture, at Texas A&M University.
-He is also associate director of the Center for Housing and Urban Development.
+Dr. Ye is a Fellow of the American Association of Geographers and the Harold L. Adams Endowed Professor in the Department of Landscape Architecture & Urban Planning, School of Architecture, at Texas A&M University.
+He is also director of the Center for Geospatial Sciences, Applications, and Technology (GeoSAT) established by the Texas A&M Board of Regents.
 His research focuses on developing and implementing new spatiotemporal and network methods in physical, virtual, and perceived spaces to better understand inequality, mobility, and diffusion.
 His work connects people with technologies that improve health and safety such as social distancing and pandemic, air pollution, and massive movement analytics.

 Youlang Zhang